 Application note: The TOE implements the cryptographic primitive for secure messaging with encryption and message authentication code over the transmitted data.
 The key is agreed between the TSF by Chip Authentication Protocol according to the FCS_CKM.1.
-The Retail-MAC as part of the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 (cf. [4]) is DES resp. two-key TDES base.
+Retail-MAC is part of the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 (cf. [4]) is DES resp. two-key TDES base.